 We are writing to urge you to oppose H.R.
-2213, which insulates lenders from accountability when they make misleading disclosures to homeowners.
-The bill, which suspends liability to individuals for the first five months after the new mortgage disclosure rules take effect, inhibits compliance with the new rules by letting lenders off the hook even where a homeowner has been harmed.
-Homeowners who would receive misleading mortgage cost disclosures during such a period would have no remedy.
-Moreover, the CFPB already has made clear that it will be sensitive to efforts to comply in good faith.
-Finally, the bill sets a dangerous precedent by suspending liability where legal rules apply.
+3192, which insulates lenders from accountability when they make misleading disclosures to homeowners.
+The bill, which suspends liability to individuals and government for the first four months after the new mortgage disclosure rules take effect, undermines compliance with the new rules by letting lenders off the hook even where homeowners have been harmed.
+Homeowners who would receive false or misleading mortgage cost disclosures during such a period would have no remedy.
+Moreover, it sets a dangerous precedent by suspending liability where legal rules apply.

-The mortgage industry has had almost two years to implement the new disclosure requirements.
+The mortgage industry has had approximately two years to implement the new disclosure requirements.
+Moreover, the Consumer Financial Protection Bureau recently postponed the effective date of the disclosures to October 3, 2015.
 The time has now come to let the combined TILA/RESPA disclosures take effect.
 The disclosure form will give consumers expanded information before making the biggest purchase of their lives.
-A blanket carve-out will provide an opportunity for some to evade the rules and will generally inhibit incentives to comply promptly.
+A carve-out will provide an opportunity for some to evade the rules and will generally inhibit incentives to comply promptly.
 A rule without enforcement is no rule at all.